-This implies that the SA-NNBF ansatz can also be constructed with the hole number vector $\bn_h \equiv (1-n_1, 1-n_2, ..., 1-n_{2K})$ instead of $\bn$, which reduces the size of the coefficient matrices from $N \times 2K$ to $N_h \times 2K$ for $N\ge N_h$.
-For iron-sulfur clusters, where $N_h$ is much less than $N$, we find that the SA-NNBF ansatz in the hole representation performs much better than that in the electron representation.
-An example of the \ce{[Fe2S2(SCH3)4]}$^{2-}$ cluster, denoted by [2Fe(III,III)-2S], in a complete active space model with 30 electrons in 20 spatial orbitals\cite{Li2017LMO}, denoted by CAS(30e,20o), is illustrated in Fig. \ref{fig: hole}.
-As shown in Table \ref{tab: hole}, the number of parameters for wavefunction ansatz in the hole representation is less than half of the number of parameters in the electron representation.
-However, Fig. \ref{fig: hole} show that SA-NNBF in the hole representation do not show a loss of accuracy and even give better results than those in the electron representation in most cases, especially for large $h$, where the original scheme is more likely to be stuck in local minima, and therefore resulting in worse results.
-The same conclusion also holds for the original NNBF.
-We believe this is because the hole representation reduces redundant parameters in (SA-)NNBF for systems that are more than half occupied, thereby making the neural network easier to optimize without significantly losing expressive power.
-Therefore, we employ the hole representation in all tests on such systems conducted in this work.
+For iron-sulfur clusters, where the number of holes $N_h$ is much smaller than the number of electrons $N$, we find that the hole representation substantially improves the performance of the SA-NNBF ansatz compared with the electron representation.
+This is illustrated in Supplementary Fig.~\ref{fig: hole} for the \ce{[Fe2S2(SCH3)4]}$^{2-}$ cluster, denoted as [2Fe(III,III)-2S], using a complete active-space model with 30 electrons in 20 spatial orbitals\cite{Li2017LMO}, CAS(30e,20o).
+As shown in Supplementary Table~\ref{tab: hole}, for the same number of hidden units $h$, the number of variational parameters in the hole representation is less than half that in the electron representation.
+Nevertheless, Supplementary Fig.~\ref{fig: hole} shows that the hole representation does not lead to any loss of accuracy; instead, it gives more accurate results in most cases, especially for large $h$.
+In this regime, the electron representation is more prone to becoming trapped in local minima, leading to less accurate variational energies.
+The same trend is also observed for the original NNBF ansatz.
+We attribute this improvement to the reduction of redundant parameters in the hole representation for more-than-half-filled active spaces, which makes the neural-network optimization easier without significantly compromising expressivity.